At a Glance

 ✨Demonstrate Your Advocacy Skills

 Prepare to discuss specific instances where you have advocated for clients.
-Highlight your ability to navigate complex systems and work with various agencies to achieve positive outcomes.
+Highlight your ability to navigate complex systems and work with various agencies to ensure client safety and support.

 ✨Prepare for Scenario Questions

-Expect scenario-based questions that assess your problem-solving skills and decision-making abilities.
-Think through potential situations you might face in the role and how you would handle them effectively.
+Expect scenario-based questions that assess your problem-solving skills and decision-making in high-pressure situations.
+Think through potential scenarios and how you would handle them effectively.